mwestenthanner/better-bakes/README.md

 ## Check it out

-The web app is currently deployed on Netlify and can be used and installed as a PWA from this link:
+The web app is currently deployed on Netlify and can be accessed from this link:

 [Better Bakes on Netlify](https://better-bakes.netlify.app/)

 ## Add new values

+You're welcome to open a PR to expand the current ingredient database.
+As this app has no backend, no sensitive data and is read-only, the data lives directly in the frontend.

 ### Ingredients and units